brynsroberts/programming-notes/knowledge/design patterns/template design pattern.md

-The Template [[Design Pattern]] is a [[behavioral design pattern]] that defines the basic steps to execute a certain algorithm, while allowing subclasses to provide their own implementation for some of the steps.
+The Template [[design pattern]] is a [[behavioral design pattern]] that defines the basic steps to execute a certain algorithm, while allowing subclasses to provide their own implementation for some of the steps.
 In Python, you can implement the Template Design Pattern using the following steps:

 1. Create an abstract base class that defines the basic steps of the algorithm.
 This class should declare abstract methods that will be implemented by its subclasses.